Far East | ATLAS of Plucked Instruments |

 doshpuluur

-In Tuva (a small USSR republic just north-west of Mongolia) they use a kind of plucked instrument which is quite similar to the tobshuur, but called doshpuluur (also spelled : toshpulur, tochpuluur, dospulur, etc.) It is a kind of banjo, but usually with a square wooden body, with goatskin on both sides.
-Sometimes (pine) wood is used for this.
-The (pine wood) neck is long and has two or three metal strings.
-Often the peghead has a carving of a horse (very common around Mongolia).
-Some instruments have a few frets.
-Nowadays the strings are the lower 3 guitar strings, tuned with 3 separate guitar-tuners; the long wooden pegs are just for decoration.
-Tuning could be C G c.
+In Tuva (a small republic of the Russian Federation, just north-west of Mongolia) they use a kind of plucked instrument which is quite similar to the tobshuur, but called doshpuluur (also spelled : toshpulur, tochpuluur, dospulur, etc.) The doshpuluur is a kind of banjo, but usually with the body in the shape of a rectangle.
+The wooden sides are covered on both sides with goatskin.
+Sometimes (pine) wood is used for the soundboard.
+The skin is folded over at the top and on sides and bottom joined together with a leather rope.
+The (pine wood) neck (with the tuning head) is long and

 |